zaffnet/nteract/README.md

 *Why have a monorepo?* The monorepo contains many components and packages that can be mixed and remixed to create new applications.
 The monorepo keeps these elements together so they are easy to discover and use.
+Another benefit is that the monorepo makes it easy to iterate on applications that share common components.
+For example, if we update a component, such as the Jupyter message handling, and happen to introduce an issue when making a change to the desktop app and happened to break it for use by play.nteract.io web app we would notice the issue in tandem.

 ### Getting Started